xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 Now that we have some failing acceptance tests, we leave them be.
 We now shift to a faster gear by starting to write some *unit* tests.

 In order to do this we will start by assuming that we have a kernel of the application that does not need to use Android at all.
 For this reason we open a new module inside the project.
 (If I were using Eclipse, I would start a new project.)

+Test list:

+ * Convert input number to double
+ * Format output message
+ * Convert in to cm
+ * Convert cm to in
+ * Convert F to C
+ * Convert C to F

+ * Convert cm to feet and inches